hanabi/hanabi.github.io/README.md

 | The Double Trash Finesse | Duneaught
 | The Trash Push Finesse | Duneaught
 | The Hesitation Blind Play | Zamiel
-| The Lost Tempo Priority Finesse | Libster
+| The Priority Prompt & The Priority Finesse | Libster
 | The Dupe Bluff | Duneaught
 | The Certain Finesse | Zamiel
 | The Crazy 8s Save | Hyphen-ated